Taming the Unicorn

 It creates disaster when we take our eyes off of Yeshua and put them on a person.
 The unicorn always stands ready with a pair of binoculars to help us focus on his particular specialty, rather than on God.

-When I was twenty–years–old, it finally sunk in that I should attend upon the Lord without distraction while I had the opportunity.
-I realized that I had been making an idol of marriage, and I needed to stop being so preoccupied about wanting to get married.
+When I was 20 years old, it finally sunk in that I should attend upon the Lord without distraction while I had the opportunity.
+I realized that I had been making an idol of marriage, and I needed to stop being so preoccupied about getting married.
 My commitment to focus entirely on God lasted two weeks.
 A young man in my church began to pay attention to me, and I found the attraction becoming mutual.

 Though there were rough spots, the first four and a half years of my relationship with him (which included the engagement) had a lot of joy.
 I was so grateful for our good times that I put my husband on a pedestal and raved about him to anyone who would listen.
 I said that I thought he was just about perfect, but actually I had to ignore clues about some serious weaknesses in order to feel that way.
 I am sure that part of my adulation was gratitude that he put up with my weaknesses.